What is Safe Routes to School?

-Safe Routes to School is an international movement that has taken hold in communities throughout the United States.
+Safe Routes to School is a movement that aims to make it safer and easier for students to walk and bike to school.
 The concept is to increase the number of children who walk or bicycle to school by funding projects that remove the barriers that currently prevent them from doing so.
 Those barriers include lack of infrastructure, unsafe infrastructure, lack of programs that promote walking and bicycling through education/encouragement programs aimed at children, parents, and the community.

 Thirty years ago, 60% of children living within a 2-mile radius of a school walked or bicycled to school.
 Today, that number has dropped to less than 15%.
 Roughly 25% commute by school bus, and well over half are driven to or from school in vehicles.
 And back then, 5% of children between the ages of 6 and 11 were considered to be overweight or obese.
 Today, that number has climbed to 20%.
 These statistics point to a rise in preventable childhood diseases, worsening air quality and congestion around schools, and missed opportunities for children to grow into self reliant, independent adults.